sfu-ireceptor/turnkey-service-php/doc/moving_the_database_folder.md

-# Moving the database folder
+# Moving the database folder to another location
 The database data is in the `.mongodb_data` folder.
 To move it somewhere else (for example on an external disk):

 1. Stop the turnkey